 Markets

-All of the resources an Empire produces on a world go into that world's Market for that Empire.
-There is only ever one Market for an Empire on a world.
-It is the game’s user interface for managing an Empire's economy.
-Markets hold the Resources and Trade Goods produced on Areas and allow them to be moved to other Markets off world through Trade Routes.
+Market icon All of the resources an Empire produces on a World go into that world's Market for that Empire.
+There is only ever one Market for an Empire on a World.
+It is also what we call the game’s user interface for managing an Empire's economy.
+Markets hold the Trade Goods and Resources produced on Areas and allow them to be moved to other Markets off world through Trade Routes.

 Creating